 Well, not only in space, an object can achieve weightlessness just above the surface of the earth.
 The physical process that aids an object to become weightless just above the earth’s surface is the principle of Buoyancy.

-A common example of an object to appear to have no weight due to buoyant force is a hot air balloon.
+A common example of an object that appears to have no weight due to buoyant force is a hot air balloon.
 As the balloon rises above the earth, its weight gets distributed to the large surface area of the earth.
 Hence, making its weight difficult to measure.

 Fun facts about mass and weight